ai-labs-team/ts-utils/README.md

 } from '@ailabs/ts-utils/dist/decoder';

 /**
- * Utility function to converts a parseable string to a date, or
+ * Utility function to convert a parseable string to a date, or
  * else fail with an error.
  */
 const toDate = (val: string): Result<Error, Date> => (